 Jungle babblers were babbling around as usual.
 Of course, there were birds I could not identify but totally enjoyed watching them living a life as free as possible.

 Towards the end of our safari, as the sun went down, it created a lovely landscape to drive through.
-Sun played around with the trees around while engulfing the whole place in its golden warmth.
+Sun played around with the trees while engulfing the whole place in its golden warmth.
 It was also an indication that it is time to leave the forest to itself.

 Read More – 15 Best Places for Birding in Goa